 The most convenient port of entry is the Paro International Airport (PBH) in western Bhutan.
 There are regular flights from Bangkok to Paro during the high season, as well as from other major airports such as Delhi, Kathmandu and Singapore.
 Druk Air or Bhutan Airlines are the two airlines operating into Paro and our ground partner in Bhutan will book these flights for us.
 If you are traveling to eastern Bhutan, you will arrive by road through the town of Somdrup Jongkhar from Guawhati, India.
 There are daily flights from Delhi to Guawhati and we will meet you upon arrival at the airport and transfer you in a private car to Somdrup Jongkhar.

 A tourist visa is required upon entry into Bhutan and our ground partner will apply for these in advance of your trip.
 Contrary to common belief, visas are not restricted and there is no quota (at this time) for the number of tourist visas issued annually.
 If you are entering from, and exiting to India, ensure you have a multi-entry visa to India.
-Countries like Thailand and Nepal issue visas upon arrival to citizens of most countries.
-If you are using Singapore or Bangladesh as entry and exit countries, please check visa rules and regulations for those countries.
+Countries like Thailand and Nepal issue visas upon arrival to citizens of most countries (policies may have changed due to COVID restrictions).
+If you are using Singapore or Bangladesh as transit countries, please check visa rules and regulations for those countries.

-There is a minimum daily tariff requirement for visitors to Bhutan in the amount of $250 per person, per night (for groups of 3 or more) during the high season and $200 per person, per night for low season travel.
+There is a minimum daily tariff requirement for visitors to Bhutan in the amount of $250 per person, per night during the high season and $200 per person, per night for low season travel (for groups of 3 or more) .
 A portion of this tariff goes towards a government sustainable development fund, and the remainder covers your basic daily package (accommodations, guides, transportation and meals).
-Please keep in mind that this is the minimum cost and your actual tour cost will likely be higher than this, as there are surcharges for custom activities, special events, unique excursions, remote travel, and trekking fees and high quality gear.
+Please keep in mind that this is the minimum cost and your actual tour cost will likely be higher than this, as there are surcharges for custom activities, special events, unique excursions, remote travel, trekking fees and high quality gear.